flaminscotsman/MongoDBAtlas-GCP-AIMLv2/Guides/AtlasSetup.md

 ![](images/imageXX.png)

 * Create a New Cluster by selecting Google Cloud Platform as a “Cloud Provider” and select an M0 (free) instance.
+Note: Only certain regions such as Belgium have free tier clusters.
 Optionally provide a name for your cluster but leave all other settings as-is.
 Click "Create Cluster" on the bottom right to deploy your M0 cluster.

 * While this spins up, lets click on the “Database Access” submenu, under “Security” on the left menu.